 CBFS aims to encourage businesses to sponsor arts and heritage activity within Scotland for the first time and this new fund brings creative projects – large and small – vividly to life.

-He continued, “Developing the branding and online presence of The Sruighlea Festival will no doubt boost visitor numbers to the event and will make a positive, long-lasting impact that inspires and enriches the local community in Stirling.”
+He continued, “Developing the branding and online presence of Stirling Summer Festival will no doubt boost visitor numbers to the event and will make a positive, long-lasting impact that inspires and enriches the local community in Stirling.”

-Alan Gunning, Director at Nettl of Stirling are really exciting to be working on the branding and web development for this year’s Sruighlea Festival.
+Alan Gunning, Director at Nettl of Stirling are really excited to be working on the branding and web development for this year’s Stirling Summer Festival.
 Having attended 2017’s Stirling Highland Games, he saw the tremendous effort that the Ceangail team went to in putting on such a fantastic event.

-He commented, “Last year, the hugely successful foodie festival, traders’ village and the first ever evening of music with the Sruighlea Sessions added to a fantastic atmosphere and brought a great day to a majestic close.
-Now that we know how to pronounce Sruighlea, we were delighted to be approached to create the branding and website (including a bespoke ticketing system) for 2018’s Sruighlea Festival.
+He commented, “Last year, the hugely successful foodie festival, traders’ village and the first-ever evening of music with the live music Sessions added to a fantastic atmosphere and brought a great day to a majestic close.
+We were delighted to be approached to create the branding and website (including a bespoke ticketing system) for 2018 event.
 We’re proud to be supporting this wonderful, cultural and local event.”

 The Festival promotes itself as a weekend destination and believes it has something for everyone.
-Matt concludes, “with the great news that we have now secured support from both CBFS and Nettle Stirling, it allows development of The Sruighlea Sessions, our live music part of the event where we are looking to attract 3000 additional visitors in the evening.
-The Project is a massive funding jigsaw, but I am delighted it is all coming together to create a cracking event for Stirling on Saturday August 18th.”
+Matt concludes, “with the great news that we have now secured support from both CBFS and Nettle Stirling, it allows the development of our live music part of the event where we are looking to attract 3000 additional visitors in the evening.
+The Project is a massive funding jigsaw, but I am delighted it is all coming together to create a cracking event for Stirling on Saturday, August 18th.”

-Tickets for The Sruighlea Festival can be bought in advance from their new web site www.sruighlea.scot in March 2018.
-For further details please contact Ceangail on 01786 273556 or email your enquiry to firstname.lastname@example.org
+For further details please contact Ceangail on 01786 542550 or email your enquiry to email@example.com